This policy tells you how Frasers Property manages the personal information it holds and how it complies with its privacy obligations.

 We will take all reasonable steps to ensure that the personal information we hold about you is accurate and up-to-date.
 We realise that this information changes frequently with changes of address and other personal circumstances.
 So, please contact us as soon as possible to update any personal information we hold about you – our contact details are set out below.You have the right to check what personal information about you is held by us

 Under the Principles, you have the right to obtain a copy of any personal information which we hold about you and to advise us of any perceived inaccuracy.
 The Principles set out some exceptions to this.
 To make a request to access information we hold about you, please contact us in writing.
 We will require you to verify your identity and to specify what information you require.
 We may charge a reasonable fee to cover the cost of locating, retrieving, reviewing and copying any material requested.
 If the information you seek is extensive, we will advise the likely cost in advance and can help to refine your request if required.What if you have a complaint?

 Postal address: Office of the Australian Information Commissioner

 Sydney NSW 2001

 How to contact us

-You You can contact us about a privacy-related issue by e-mail, phone, facsimile or post:
+You can contact our National Privacy Compliance Officer about a privacy related issue by email, phone or post: